 Audio tracks in Ardour have a mode which affects how they behave when recording:

-|Normal||Tracks in normal mode will record non-destructively — new data is written to new files, and when overdubbing, new regions will be layered on top of existing ones.
+|Tracks in layered mode will record non-destructively — new data is written to new files, and when overdubbing, new regions will be layered on top of existing ones.
 This is the recommended mode for most workflows.
 When recording with the layered mode, Ardour only does input monitoring.

 |Tracks using non-layered mode will record non-destructively—new data is written to new files, but when overdubbing, the existing regions are trimmed so that there are no overlaps.
 This does not affect the previously recorded audio data, and trimmed regions can be expanded again at will.
 Non-layered mode can be very useful for spoken word material, especially in combination with push/pull trimming.
 When recording with the non-layered mode, Ardour only does input monitoring.